deadstudios/add-on-utilities/README.md

 ### Add-on Packager

 This feature simplifies the process of preparing your Minecraft add-ons for distribution.
-It allows you to combine your Behavior Pack and Resource Pack folders into a single, installable .mcpack file.
+It allows you to combine your Behavior Pack and Resource Pack folders into a single, installable .mcaddon file.

-- **Streamlined Packaging**: Select your Behavior Pack (BP) and/or Resource Pack (RP) folders, and the utility will generate a standard .mcpack archive, ready for sharing and easy installation by other players.
+- **Streamlined Packaging**: Select your Behavior Pack (BP) and/or Resource Pack (RP) folders, and the utility will generate a standard .mcaddon archive, ready for sharing and easy installation by other players.

 - **Optional Obfuscation Integration**: You can choose to apply the JavaScript Obfuscator to your Behavior Pack's script files directly during the packaging process, ensuring your code is protected before distribution.